composablesys/collabs/docs/src/guide/built_in_collabs.md

 <!-- > **Example:** TODO -->

 > **Aside:** In principle, once you have one way of creating `Collab`s dynamically (e.g., `CSet`), you can use that to create data structures dynamically, then put the data structures in an immutable value collection, instead of using a dedicated mutable value collection.
 E.g., you can make a mutable value map by creating `Collab`s with a `CSet` and then setting them as values in a `LWWCMap`.
-This is in fact precisely how `DeletingMutCMap` works, and most mutable value collections work similarly.
+This is in fact precisely how `CMap` works, and most mutable value collections work similarly.
 The only collections that create values directly are [`CSet`](../api/collabs/classes/CSet.html) and [`GrowOnlyImplicitMergingMutCMap`](../api/collabs/classes/GrowOnlyImplicitMergingMutCMap.html).

 <!--
 ### Mutable Value Collection Variants